pereiramemo/BiG-MEx/README.md

 [run_bgc_profiler.bash](https://raw.githubusercontent.com/pereiramemo/BiG-MEx/master/singularity_run_scripts/run_bgc_profiler.bash)
 [run_bgc_dom_div.bash](https://raw.githubusercontent.com/pereiramemo/BiG-MEx/master/singularity_run_scripts/run_bgc_dom_div.bash)

-All conatiner images will be downloaded automatically the first time you run the scripts.
+All container images will be downloaded automatically the first time you run the scripts.

 ## Documentation
 The run_bgc_\*.bash scripts run the container images, which include all the code, dependencies, and data used in the analysis.